Characters: Fallout New Vegas Companions

 - Be Careful What You Wish For: He's the companion who'll try to nudge you toward an independent Vegas if you ask him, but if you achieve it, he'll find his workload increase greatly.
 Subverted, in that even after realizing this, he rolls up his sleeves and delves in.

-- Being Good Sucks: No matter what you do, the epilogue shows that he will not get a Golden Ending.
-At best, he will be somewhat disappointed at the outcome if New Vegas falls under NCR control or achieves independence, but he understands that it is the lesser of all the evils.
-At worst, he will be brutally murdered, enslaved, crucified, bitterly disillusioned with his ideals, or hunted down as a war criminal by the same people that he worked very hard to help.
-All this for one of the most moral characters in the game.
+- Being Good Sucks: No matter what you do, the epilogue shows that he won't get a Golden Ending.
+At best, he'll be somewhat disappointed at the outcome if New Vegas falls under NCR control or achieves independence, but he understands that it's the lesser of all the evils.
+At worst, he'll be brutally murdered, enslaved, crucified, bitterly disillusioned with his ideals, or hunted down as a war criminal by the same people that he worked very hard to help.

 - Earn Your Happy Ending: And in the Wild Card endings, he still gets to roll up his sleeves and make the Mojave a better place with his talents, even if everything wasn't "as good as it could possibly be."